Configuration

 https://github.com/openvmp/partcad/blob/main/examples/produce_assembly_assy/logo.svg?raw=true

+The example above shows an assembly created using Assembly YAML.
 Other methods to define assemblies are coming soon (e.g. using CadQuery or build123d).
+The assembly file syntax is described in the Assembly YAML section of this documentation.

-It is also possible to declare assemblies in ways that piggyback on assemblies that are already defined elsewhere.
-Unfortunately, “enrich” is not yet implemented for assemblies.
+It is also possible to declare assemblies by referencing other assemblies that are already defined elsewhere.
+Unfortunately, enrich (documented in the Parts section) is not yet implemented for assemblies.

 Method